neilwen987/CSR_Adaptive_Rep/README.md

        --topk=64 \
        --csr_ckpt= /path/to/csr_ckpt \
 ```
+And the results can be fine in ./result.json.

 ### Citing this paper
 If you find this work useful, please cite the accompanying paper: